WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 First, lets take a look at a summary of our dataset.

-In the Shiny App that has been launched, click on **“summaries -> processed data”**.
+In the Shiny App that has been launched, click on **"summaries -> processed data"**.

 <p align="center">
     <img src="https://github.com/WCSCourses/NGS_Bio_Africa/blob/main/images/H3ABioNet_Logo%20(1).png" style="width:100%">